KarelPeeters/HwLang/design/design.md

     * No delta cycles!
 * Interoperate with VHDL, Verilog and SystemVerilog as much as possible
 * Don't raise the abstraction level too much.
 The goal is not to invent something completely new, just to drastically improve the ergonomics.
+* Generics, module/protocol interfaces and more generally block/code reuse should be convenient.

 ## Sources of inspiration